DCCS-IT-Business-Solutions/DCCS.AspNetCore.LocalizedException.FilterMiddleware/README.md

 For information about the usage the LocalizedException and LocalizedString take a look documentation of [DCCS.LocalizedString.NetStandard](https://github.com/DCCS-IT-Business-Solutions/DCCS.LocalizedString.NetStandard)

+### Example

+A full working sample is included in the [source](https://github.com/DCCS-IT-Business-Solutions/DCCS.AspNetCore.LocalizedString.git)

 ## Contributing
 All contributors are welcome to improve this project.
 The best way would be to start a bug or feature request and discuss the way you want find a solution with us.